tonal-glyph/ruckus/ck/README.md

-S# ChucK source code for ruckus
+# ChucK source code for ruckus

 - **LiCK** - Library for ChucK